 In the second section of this window (as long as you have selected at least one column from the Donation table), you can select a range of years to report on, using the From and To drop-down lists of years present in your database.
 This defaults to reporting on just the current working year, which in most cases will be what you want.
 (If you select Pledge fields, you cannot change the year - it is always reporting on the current year, or for multi-year pledging, on all years included in each donors' pledge.)

 If you leave the From and To years being the current year, and you have selected at least one field from the Donation table, then the five radio buttons (other than "None") at the right in this section will be enabled (otherwise, they are greyed out, so you can't use them).
-Selecting one of these will cause the report, when run, to prompt for one donation date to report on, a range of donation dates to report on, a range of donation dates and optionally also a donation category to report on, the fiscal year to report on, or the fiscal year and optionally also a donation category to report on.
+Selecting one of these will cause the report, when run, to prompt for one donation date to report on, a range of donation dates to report on, a range of donation dates and optionally also a donation category to report on, a range of dates within the fiscal year to report on, or a range of dates within the fiscal year and optionally also a donation category to report on.

 If you select any of the radio button options that require the entry of a date, range of dates, and/or a category, you will be prompted for the required information after you click OK in this window, and then click Run in the window that comes up next, titled "Run SQL Select Statement".

 The fiscal year selection options are only available if you have set up a fiscal year different from the calendar year in the Maintenance ⇒ Organization Info window.
 And you can only use them for the current fiscal year.
 (See Fiscal Years in DONATION for a full explanation of what that means.)
-If you select the "For the fiscal year" radio button, there will actually be no date selection window displayed when you run the report - it will just automatically use the entire fiscal year.
-If you select the "For the fiscal year and one category" radio button, the selection window displayed when you run the report will display the fiscal year start and end dates (but not allow you to change them), and allow you to optionally select a donation category to restrict the report to.
+If you select the "For a fiscal year date range" or the "For a fiscal year date range and one category" radio button, the date selection window displayed will only allow you to select dates from within the current fiscal year, defaulting to the start and end of that fiscal year.

 If you are in a country such as the United Kingdom, Australia or New Zealand, and have selected to use Fiscal Year Data Entry and Receipting, then the years listed in the From and To drop-downs will include fiscal years.
 If you are working on a year that is a fiscal year, the radio buttons "For the fiscal year" doesn't really do anything, because it would be reporting on the fiscal year anyways.
 The radio buttons for deleting a date or range of dates work within that working fiscal year.